 Jakeem Grant, Miami Dolphins, 5’6″

 Jakeem Grant is that rare player who earned his first Pro Bowl appearance in his final NFL season — and in a year when he played for two different teams.
-Drafted by the Dolphins, he called Miami home for a little more than five seasons before wrapping up his career in Chicago.
-A capable receiver, Grant also thrived as a kick returner, totaling an incredible six kick returns for touchdowns.
+Grant was selected with the No. 186 overall pick in the sixth round of the 2016 NFL Draft by the Miami Dolphins.
+He stayed in Miami for more than five seasons before wrapping up his career with the Chicago Bears.
+A capable receiver, Grant also thrived as a kick returner, totaling six kick returns for touchdowns throughout his career.

 Maurice Jones-Drew, Jacksonville Jaguars, 5’7″